cloudbase/garm/doc/quickstart.md

 We need to tell garm by which addresses it can be reached.
 There are many ways by which GARMs API endpoints can be exposed, and there is no sane way in which GARM itself can determine if it's behind a reverse proxy or not.
 The metadata URL may be served by a reverse proxy with a completely different domain name than the callback URL.
 Both domains pointing to the same installation of GARM in the end.

 The information in these two options is used by the instances we spin up to phone home their status and to fetch the needed metadata to finish setting themselves up.
 For now, the metadata URL is only used to fetch the runner registration token.

+The webhook URL is used by GARM itself to know how to set up the webhooks in GitHub.
+Each controller will have a unique ID and GARM will use the value in `webhook_url` as a base.
+It will append the controller ID to it and set up the webhook in GitHub.
+This way we won't overlap with other controllers that may use the same base URL.

 We won't go too much into detail about each of the options here.
 Have a look at the different config sections and their respective docs for more information.